dashincubator/dash-incubator-app/rules.md

 Both the App’s code and data are fully open-source, making everything fully transparent and auditable at all times without the need for external auditing or private interaction or decision making within the App.

-The App is currently delivered as a frontend website that uses an open Trello board and Google document (GDoc) as the backend, but in future phases, a custom backend will be delivered, first as a database, then as a Dash DApp, and finally wired to the Dash proposal system itself as a Governance DApp.
+The App is currently delivered as a frontend website that uses a public Trello board and Google document (GDoc) as the backend.
+In future phases, a custom backend will be delivered, first as a public database, then as a Dash DApp, and ultimately the plan is to wire the App to the Dash proposal system itself as a Governance DApp.

 ## 1.2 Motivation